Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Games with Counting Constraints

 Such a game graph, also referred to as \enquote{arena}, encodes a game between the two players $\E$ and $\A$.
 For $p \in \{\E, \A\}$ the set of states $S_p$ contains the states where it is the turn of player $p$ to perform an action, also called \enquote{$p$ controls $s$}.
-Due to the bipartition and alphabetic restriction on actions, the game is \enquote{turn-based}, i.e.\ the two players alternate between choosing one of the possible actions.
+The game is \enquote{turn-based}, i.e.\ the two players alternate between choosing one of the possible actions.
 Since the game graph does not contain deadlocks, it results in an infinite sequence of states and actions, called an infinite play.